 ARCHIVAL RESEARCH CAN PRODUCE SOME SHOCKS AND FURTHER QUESTIONS

-If learning of my relatives’ names, birthplaces and dates of birth was not enough, Aliaksandr also found out that my family were deported by the Soviets to the Russian region of Arkhangelsk the winter of 1940.
+If learning of my relatives’ names, birthplaces and dates of birth was not enough, Aliaksandr also found out that my family were political prisoners.

-Indeed, on March 1, 1940, my family arrived on special resettlement in the Arkhangelsk region.
+Indeed, on March 1, 1940, my family arrived on special resettlement in the Arkhangelsk region of Russia.
 According to Aliaksandr’s findings, they were resettled in the “Ust-yansky district, the Lake of Veruezh”.

-“Veruezh” must be an alternate spelling as I have not been able to find the lake on Google Maps or through a Google search.
-Unfortunately, there are dozens, if not hundreds, of unnamed lakes in the Ust-yansky district on Google maps.
+“Veruezh” must be an alternate spelling of something else.
+Unfortunately, I have not been able to find the lake on Google Maps or through a Google search.
+To complicate matters, there are dozens, if not hundreds, of unnamed lakes in the Ust-yansky district on Google maps.

 My family members were released with special resettlement under amnesty on September 9, 1941.
 I am eager to know what happened to them after this date.